 Be confident, be concise, and be personal in your email so that they take notice.
 This is key to knowing how to get noticed by music labels.
 Show that you have done your research and that you know what you are talking about.
 Include a streaming link to at least 3 tracks that sound fantastic.

 Reach out to some successful artists that you already know who are represented by a label.
 Ask them for their experience, and give them your music to listen to.
 Some of them will want to help!
 Don’t be discouraged by the cagey ones, just check it off as one more lesson learned.
 Look into some of the Facebook groups and gatherings to talk to artists as well.

 Needless to say, your music should be fully mixed and professionally mastered – the whole shebang!
-In this very competitive music landscape, you not only have to be on par sound-wise with what you hear in the top ten charts.
+In this very competitive music landscape, you do not only have to be on par sound-wise with what you hear in the top ten charts.
 You also have to be creative, unique, and steady in songwriting quality.
-Otherwise, you stand little chance of getting recognised.
+Otherwise, you stand little chance of getting recognized.

 Record labels are broadly divided into major labels and “indie” labels.
 Major labels are namely the Big Three, Universal Music Group, Sony Music Entertainment, and Warner Music Group.
 The independents do not only represent music and artists from the independent music genre, but their main differentiator is that they are independent of the majors, and mostly have a more artist-centric approach.